jeremycoder/nuxt-iam-docs/src/guide/5-frontend.md

 ## Pages

 Nuxt IAM adds several pages to your apps frontend.
 The pages are wrappers around components.
-Use these pages and components as is or as starting points for making your app great.
+Use these pages and components as is, or as starting points for making your app great.
 The following routes are added to your Nuxt front end.
 Find them in your **pages** directory:

 - **iam**: Parent directory for all pages
 - **iam/index**: Introductory page for Nuxt IAM